huynguy-db/arcion-docs/content/docs/sources/source-setup/Postgresql.md

 {{< hint "warning" >}}
 **Important:**
-- Make sure that the `max_connections` in PostgreSQL exceeds the `max_connections` in the preceding connection configuration file.
+- Make sure that [`max_connections` in PostgreSQL](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-MAX-CONNECTIONS) exceeds the `max-connections` parameter in the preceding connection configuration file.
 - From versions 23.03.01.12 and later, 23.03.31 and later, `log-reader-type` is deprecated.
 Avoid specifying this parameter.
 {{< /hint >}}